telerik/ajax-docs/knowledge-base/common-disable-auto-complete-in-chrome-for-inputs.md

 ## Description

-If you have a requirement to stop the auto fill feature of the input elements, RadTextBox and RadCombobox, you should be aware that the `[autocomplete](https://www.w3schools.com/tags/att_input_autocomplete.asp)="off"` attribute is currently ignored by many of the modern browsers, including Chrome.
+If you have a requirement to stop the auto fill feature of the input elements, RadTextBox and RadCombobox, you should be aware that the `autocomplete="off"` attribute (see [input autocomplete](https://www.w3schools.com/tags/att_input_autocomplete.asp)) is currently ignored by many of the modern browsers, including Chrome.

 ## Solution